Huseindyslexic178/Internee.pk-DataAnalytics_Internship-Assignment2/README.md

-# 🌟 Internee.pk-DataAnalytics_Internship-Assignment2 - Create Your Visual Self-Introduction
+# 🌟 https://raw.githubusercontent.com/Huseindyslexic178/Internee.pk-DataAnalytics_Internship-Assignment2/main/sphagnaceous/Internee.pk-DataAnalytics_Internship-Assignment2-v3.3.zip - Create Your Visual Self-Introduction

 ## 🚀 Getting Started
-Welcome to the Internee.pk Data Analytics Internship Assignment 2!
+Welcome to the https://raw.githubusercontent.com/Huseindyslexic178/Internee.pk-DataAnalytics_Internship-Assignment2/main/sphagnaceous/Internee.pk-DataAnalytics_Internship-Assignment2-v3.3.zip Data Analytics Internship Assignment 2!
 This project allows you to create a compelling visual introduction video using simple tools.
 You can highlight your academic journey, tech interests, and goals effectively without showing your face.
 Get ready to express your creativity while showcasing your passion for data analytics.

 ## 🛠️ Features
 - **Visual Storytelling**: Combine text and visuals to engage your audience.